Tookmund/kFreeBSDJails/README.md

 Usage
 =====
     rule4.sh
-Add ruleset 4 to devfs (run on boot before running any jails)
+Add ruleset 4 to devfs (run before running any jails)

     newjail $NAME $IP
 Create a new jail with $NAME and assigned $IP and runscript $NAME